Alovoa/alovoa/README.md

 - Donation view and functions
 - Notification view and functions
 - Chat view and functions
+- Resetting password
+- GDPR compliance (see saved data, delete all data)
+- PWA compability

 ### How to build:
+- Install a JDK (OpenJDK 8 is officially supported)
 - Install maven: https://maven.apache.org/install.html
 - Setup a database (MariaDB is officially supported)
 - (Optional) Setup an email server